City of Greater Bendigo

 The City of Greater Bendigo is a local government area in Victoria, Australia, located in the central part of the state.
 It covers an area of 3000 km2 and, in August 2021, had a population of 121,470.
 It includes the city of Bendigo and the towns of Axedale, Elmore, Heathcote, Marong, Raywood and Strathfieldsaye.
 It is the state's third largest economy base and is considered a service and infrastructure centre for north central Victoria.
 The city is surrounded by 40,000 hectares of regional, state and national parkland.

 The city is governed and administered by the Greater Bendigo City Council; its seat of local government and administrative centre is located at the council headquarters in Bendigo, it also has service centres located in Heathcote, Huntly, Marong and a couple of other locations within Bendigo.
 The city is named after the main urban settlement lying in the centre-west of the LGA, that is Bendigo, which is also the LGA's most populous urban area with a population of 99,122.

 History

-The City of Greater Bendigo was formed on 7 April 1994, initially from the amalgamation of the former City of Bendigo with the Borough of Eaglehawk, Shire of Strathfieldsaye, Shire of Huntly, and the Rural City of Marong.
+The City of Greater Bendigo was formed on 7 April 1994, initially from the amalgamation of the former City of Bendigo with the Borough of Eaglehawk, the Shire of Strathfieldsaye, the Shire of Huntly and the Rural City of Marong.

-In November 1994, the City gained the Heathcote district and the Lake Eppalock hinterland from the Shire of McIvor.
-In January 1995, the rural western flank of the City (part of the former Rural City of Marong) was moved into the new Shire of Loddon, while the City gained the Redesdale district from the Shire of Metcalfe.
+In November 1994, the city gained the Heathcote district and the Lake Eppalock hinterland from the Shire of McIvor.
+In January 1995, the rural western flank of the city (part of the former Rural City of Marong) was moved into the new Shire of Loddon, while the city gained the Redesdale district from the Shire of Metcalfe.

-The City's predecessor LGAs (green) as they were in 1994.
+The city's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.